FSBCS/ACS/Unit 2/Section 1/Lesson 2.md

 Another challenge is deciding how many buckets/chains to create.
 If we have only a few buckets, the number of elements in each will be large and lookups slow.
 Ideally, we want a number of buckets proportional to the quantity of entries in the hash table.
 If we have a good hash functions, then we can expect lookups to run in constant time on average.

-Now, if we know how many entries there will be ahead of time, this is prety easy to do: just make that many buckets!
+Now, if we know how many entries there will be ahead of time, this is prety easy to do: just make that many buckets.
 Most of the time, though, we're not so lucky.
 Instead, the best we can do is keep the size of the table roughly proportional to the number of entries.
 If we do that, then, on average, all of the chains will be of a constant length no matter how many entries are added.
 Here's what that might look like:

 ```python
 import ChainMap